 Vinyl records have made a steady comeback these past years.
-The ongoing pandemic has given the people the time to appreciate these records and the high sales of vinyl records for the year of 2020 will show you how much they have appreciated it.
+The ongoing pandemic has given the people the time to appreciate these records and the high sales of custom vinyl records for the year of 2020 will show you how much they have appreciated it.
 As a musician, I’m sure you also want to release your own vinyl record album.
 However, the fact that releasing an album in this format can be costly has driven away most indies.
 As an indie musician you can do this with ease if you find a record label you can sign in to and is willing to release your songs.
 This way you’ll be able to focus on making your music the best it can be without thinking of your album release and will it cost you a fortune.

 However we’re talking about making your own vinyl record, releasing it on your own.
 This is very possible and feasible.
 You don’t have to run away from the big cost now because I’ll give you steps on how to release your very own vinyl record album.
 I’ll also give some tips to bear in mind which might help lower costs or help you ready yourself for the big costs.

 Before anything else, let me tell you what to expect if you are releasing your own vinyl record.
 As I’ve said earlier, the advantage of having yourself signed to a record label is that you don’t have any other problem other than making good music.
 With you releasing your own vinyl record, expect that you have to do almost everything on your own.
 You have to work your butt off for this to be a successful release.
 Even if you do your best, there’s no guarantee that it’ll be successful since there is a lot of competition in this industry with release of new songs everyday.
 Also expect that you might lose money on your first release (unless your music is a hit), especially with releasing vinyl records.

 HERE ARE THE STEPS TO MAKE YOUR OWN VINYL RECORD:

 #1 First, get signed or start a record label